How to properly move a washing machine?

 - Clean the washer.
 Run the empty machine through a normal wash cycle on hot, using bleach or white vinegar to clean the drum and drain lines of detergent residue.
 Leave the door open for at least 24 hours to allow it to dry completely before proceeding.

-- Shut off water supply.
+- Shut off the water supply.
 These valves are usually located behind the washer on the wall.
 You may have to shimmy the washer out from the wall to reach behind, but be careful!
 You don’t want to pull the lines loose — just move it enough to turn the supply valves off (typically done by turning them from left to right).

 - Turn off the power.
 Find the washer on your home’s electrical panel and disable it.